Celebrating Women Composers

 The project is curated by Artistic Director Morna Edmundson and is embedded within Elektra’s season and outreach programs.
 With multi-year project funding from the Vancouver Foundation and the BC Arts Council, the goal is to create opportunities for and increase the visibility of women composers.
 Well-established and emerging composers are involved.
 Some aspects involve open calls for submissions, and some are by invitation.
 Activities include:

 * A higher than usual representation of women composers in Elektra’s season programming over three seasons.
-One example is our Shining Light: Celebrating Women Composers concert in May 2017.

 * Calls for composers interested in professional commissions for Elektra’s concerts and outreach events